SkroxiousDM/SkroxiousDM/docs/4.Feats/Burdens.md

 - Bonus: +2 to Wisdom

-You have adopted a very strict code of honor, applicable in all situations but especially burdensome in combat.
+You have adopted a very strict [[Code of Honour]], applicable in all situations but especially burdensome in combat.
 The code might specify that all opponents must be defeated, or that you never stand down from a fight or that every battle must be an honorable battle one on one.
 Work with your GM to determine the specifics.

 ## Dark Blood